OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 *FRIDA Architecture, source: [https://www.frida.re/docs/hacking/](https://www.frida.re/docs/hacking)*

-Here are some more APIs FRIDA offers on Android:
+Here are some more APIs Frida offers on Android:

-- Instantiate Java objects and call static and non-static class methods
+- Instantiate Java objects and call static and non-static class methods.
-- Replace Java method implementations
+- Replace Java method implementations.
-- Enumerate live instances of specific classes by scanning the Java heap (Dalvik only)
+- Enumerate live instances of specific classes by scanning the Java heap (Dalvik only).
-- Scan process memory for occurrences of a string
+- Scan process memory for occurrences of a string.
-- Intercept native function calls to run your own code at function entry and exit
+- Intercept native function calls to run your own code at function entry and exit.

 The FRIDA Stalker —a code tracing engine based on dynamic recompilation— is available for Android (with support for ARM64), including various enhancements, since Frida version 10.5 ([https://www.frida.re/news/2017/08/25/frida-10-5-released/](https://www.frida.re/news/2017/08/25/frida-10-5-released/)).
-Some features have limited support on current Android devices, such as support for ART ([https://www.frida.re/docs/android/](https://www.frida.re/docs/android/)), so it is recommended to start out with the Dalvik runtime.

 ###### Installing Frida